Anita Asante: England

 Asante played in the England Under 17 team.
 She also was a member and captain of the England Under 19s and played in the inaugural FIFA World Under 19 Championship in Canada in 2002.
 She won 11 international caps in all at this level.
 She was in the first call up for the England Under 21s in 2004, a month after her senior international début.

 Asante made her senior international début as a substitute against Iceland in May 2004.
 Her first full international was against Northern Ireland in March 2005.
-She scored her first international goal in only her second full international which was against Norway in April 2005.
+She scored her first international goal in only her second full international which was against Norway in May 2005.
 This turned out to be the winning goal.
 Asante was named in England's squad for Euro 2005.

 Asante played in the 2011 World Cup and made her 50th senior international appearance in England's 2–0 win over eventual champions Japan.
 Having been part of the English squad which reached the final of Euro 2009, Asante was confident of England's chances ahead of Euro 2013.
 She was substituted at half time in England's 3–0 defeat to France which sealed a first round elimination.

-In 2015, the politically vocal Asante was "a glaring omission" from England's squad for the 2015 World Cup in Canada.
-She had been the only English player to sign a petition against the controversial artificial turf used at the tournament.
-She criticised the head coach Mark Sampson for the manner in which he informed her of her non selection, and his unwillingness to enter into further correspondence on the matter.
+In 2015, the politically vocal Asante was "a glaring omission" from England's squad for the 2015 World Cup in Canada, having been the only English player to sign a petition against the controversial artificial turf used at the tournament.
+She criticised the head coach Mark Sampson for the manner in which he informed her of her non selection and his unwillingness to enter into further correspondence on the matter.

-Incoming England head coach Phil Neville surprisingly recalled Asante in his first squad, for the 2018 SheBelieves Cup.
-At the opening match of the tournament, a 4–1 win over France, Asante suffered an anterior cruciate ligament injury and was substituted after 14 minutes.
+Incoming England head coach Phil Neville recalled Asante in his first squad, for the 2018 SheBelieves Cup.
+At the opening match of the tournament, a 4–1 win over France, Asante suffered an anterior cruciate ligament injury and was substituted after fourteen minutes.

+She was allotted 152 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.